mbianchidev/mbianchidev/README.md

 - ❄️ **NixArc** - NixOS meets Arch Linux.
 A prototype OS, to explore the possibility of having a declarative system manifest inspired by NixOS within Arch.
 - ⚖️ **VSLocal** - the local-first AI IDE alternative that requires no account, API key, or cloud service.
 A VSCode fork, powered by open weight models.
 See [vslocal-test](https://github.com/mbianchidev/vslocal-test) for initial PoC (WIP).
-- 🌐 **Stainless** - A chromium-based productivity-oriented web browser: native adblock, sandboxed, search with stripped down results (goodbye sponsored content) and local/self hosted AI (optional).
+- 🌐 **Stainless** - A chromium-based productivity and dev oriented web browser: native adblock, sandboxed, clean search (goodbye sponsored/recommended content) and local/self hosted AI (optional).
-- 🦇 **moguri** - A harness for your AI that works on your terms, both in a CLI (TUI) format and a desktop app, inspired by OpenCode
+- 🦇 **moguri** - A harness for your AI that works on your terms, both in a CLI (TUI) format and a desktop app, forked from OpenCode
-- 📦 **[sendbox](https://github.com/mbianchidev/sendbox)** - An all-in-one sandbox for Copilot CLI and agents, written in Swift, integrated with devcontainers and based on Apple Virtualization (kata-containers ftw)
+- 📦 **[sendbox](https://github.com/mbianchidev/sendbox)** - An all-in-one sandbox for agents, integrated with devcontainers based on kata-containers
 - 🚢 **[porto](https://github.com/mbianchidev/porto)** - Your localhost apps orchestrator
 - 🗃️ **[SQL not-so-lite](https://github.com/mbianchidev/sql-not-so-lite)** - Lightweight SQLite-as-a-service daemon with gRPC API and web GUI
 - 💀 **[killswitch](https://github.com/mbianchidev/kill-switch)** - A low footprint resource manager and utility for your MacOS